CDLUC3/mrt-doc/design/object-reset/README.md

 - Change collection
   - The latest mrt-membership.txt file will determine membership for ALL versions of the object
   - Collection changes could be incompatible with the primary storage node/secondary nodes for a collection

+### Provenance Options
+- Create a mrt-repair.txt file
+  - Embed before and after versions of the storage manifest
+  - Include date/time of operation
+  - Include explanation of fix

 ## Use Cases